2022 FIAT 500X Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 MSRP | Invoice Price | Destination Fee | Holdback | Dealer Cost

 Fiat 500X Pricing for the Pop, Trekking, Sport and Yacht Club Trims

-To avoid overpaying on a new FIAT 500X, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new FIAT 500X, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost: